We show you the best sampling and search strategies to get the best out of zapCash

 You can also connect filters with logical OR and AND.

 As we stated initially, it is advisable to evaluate a very heterogeneous sample.
-Therefore you will find some pairs with score = Q.
+Therefore you will find some pairs with score = Q after an import.

-We recommend examining those to maximize your findings in the next run fully.
+We recommend examining those to maximize your findings in the next run.